docdeveloper/imtheonewhodocs/README.md

 > Special thanks to **rad89** (my brother) for fixing the design and providing it in various versions and formats.

 ## License
-There are no license restrictions.
+The repository is licensed under the MIT License (see the LICENSE file for details).

 You can grab these files and use them as you please.
 For example, you can take the design and make T-shirts, mugs, stickers or just use it as a wallpaper on your computer.

 ## Repository contents